Understanding Indoor Air Quality - Some Frequently Asked Questions

 Make your home a no-smoking zone.
 Use exhausts and chimneys while cooking, avoid incense sticks and vaporizers, check the chemicals in your room fresheners and detergents, vacuum regularly to reduce dust, mites, mold, pet dander, avoid air drying clothes indoors.

-Are there are any particular chemicals one should watch out for while buying cleaning products?
+Are there any particular chemicals one should watch out for while buying cleaning products?

 There are certain classes of substances one should check before buying cleaning products.
 Conventional laundry detergents, fabric softeners, dryer sheets, and air fresheners in solid, spray, and oil form emit volatile organic compounds (VOC’s).
 Dyes, detergents, paint solvents, plastics, pesticides, adhesives, lubricants, dry cleaning agents release benzene, which contribute to indoor PM2.5.
 Also look for quaternary ammonium compounds (QACs), especially Quaternium-15 which releases formaldehyde - a known carcinogen.
 Formaldehyde is also found in glues, environmental tobacco smoke, and in the pressed wood used in furniture.